jaeksoft/opensearchserver/examples/php/OSSquery/README.txt

-PHP example for Jaeksoft Open Search Server
+PHP example for OpenSearchServer

 Copyright Emmanuel Keller / Jaeksoft
 This programm is licensed under the GPL v3.

-Jaeksoft Open Search Server is a search engine build in JAVA, based on best JAVA technologies:
+OpenSearchServer is a search engine build in JAVA, based on best JAVA technologies:

     * The lucene Text search engine library Apache Lucene